CodeJonesW/Wills_Blog/assets/blog-posts/building-with-cloudflare.md

 ### Why Use Cloudflare's Serverless Platform?

 A colleague recommended Cloudflare for its high quality developer experience.
 Taking this path allowed me to deploy my app within a few hours.
-When compared to complexities of AWS and GCP, Cloudflare was a great choice.
+When compared to the complexities of AWS and GCP, Cloudflare was a great choice.
 A few notable points that made Cloudflare stand out were:

 1. **Global Distribution**: Cloudflare Workers execute your code in data centers close to the user, reducing latency significantly.
 This is particularly valuable for applications that require real-time interactions or need to deliver content quickly.